the-gdmo/TheRepBot/README.md

 ### 16.0.0
 * Make it so alternate command award can be used without issue
 * Make it so users aren't infinitely put into a restriction key
+* Add customizable message for when someone tries to award the post author (OP)
 ### 15.1.0
 * Make it so alternate award logic won't be triggered by non-alternate command users
 * If an invalid alternate command is used (eg !awarded, .awarding), then no comment will be left on the comment